 I found my tour by asking around in the various tour booths in the center of Koh Phi Phi Don, the one I went for was the cheapest one I found.
 There are also booze tours for those who are looking to party during the day but that’s not what I wanted.
 Just flagging in case it’s your thing!

 - All tours will give you decent quality snorkels, but no fins.
 I always bring my own snorkel and fins to beach destinations because I love snorkeling and I always want to be ready for it!
 I’ll leave the links where you can get these, in case you are planning to do the same.
 Click here for the snorkel mask and here for the fins.

 - If you are traveling on a long tail boat chances are that everything will be wet.
 To protect my valuables I bought and brought this dry bag with me.
-You can also buy these in Thailand.
+You can also buy these in other tourist places in Thailand.